0xMiden/miden-client/docs/src/web-client/api/classes/AccountStorage.md

 > **getMapEntries**(`index`): [`JsStorageMapEntry`](JsStorageMapEntry.md)[]

 Returns all entries from the storage map at the given index.
-Returns an empty array if the slot is not a map or if the index is out of bounds.
+Returns None if the slot is not a map or if the index is out of bounds.

 #### Parameters